Prasoon-millennial/prasoon.github.io/_posts/2025-07-31-diffsbdd-structure-based-drug-design.md

 \right)V
 $$

-This requires storing and processing an $N \times N$ attention matrix.
+This requires storing and processing an N x N attention matrix.

-In contrast, Transolver introduces $M$ slice tokens with $M \ll N$.
+In contrast, Transolver introduces M slice tokens.
 The complexity of Physics-Attention becomes:

 $$
 O(NMC + M^2C)
 $$

-Since $M$ is fixed and much smaller than $N$, this simplifies to:
+Since M is fixed and much smaller than N, this simplifies to:

 $$
 O(N)